On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Bianchi Universes in the Jordan frame

 In the diagonal formulation of a Bianchi cosmology, we deal with the following line element \cite{Gravitation}

 where $\beta \equiv diag \{ \beta_+ + \sqrt{3}\beta_-, \beta_+ - \sqrt{3}\beta_-, -2\beta_+\}$ is a traceless matrix and $\omega^a$ ($a,b=1,2,3$) denote the 1-forms characterizing the isometry group of one of the nine Bianchi models \cite{LL}.
-Due to the homogeneity constraint, the lapse function $N$ and the Misner variables $\alpha,\beta_{\pm}$ \cite{Gravitation} are all functions of time only and, it is rather straightforward to check \cite{Costantini} that, in the \emph{Jordan frame} of a $f(R)$ modified gravity and in the presence of a cosmological constant $\Lambda$, the Bianchi Universes are associated to the following reduced ADM-action \cite{Gravitation, primordial}
+Due to the homogeneity constraint, the lapse function $N$ and the Misner variables $\alpha,\beta_{\pm}$ \cite{Gravitation} are all functions of time only and, it is rather straightforward to check that in the \emph{Jordan frame} of a $f(R)$ modified gravity and in the presence of a cosmological constant $\Lambda$ \cite{Costantini,DeaFigMont}, the Bianchi Universes are associated to the following reduced ADM-action \cite{primordial,Gravitation}

-where we adopted the non-minimally coupled scalar field as time variable.
-The associated reduced Hamiltonian reads as \begin{widetext}
+where we adopted the non-minimally coupled scalar field as a time variable.
+The associated reduced Hamiltonian reads as \begin{strip}

-\end{widetext} with $p_{\alpha}$ and $p_{\pm}$ denoting the conjugate momenta to the corresponding variables and $V_B$ is fixed by the isometry of the considered Bianchi model (we adopt geometrical units and have been integrated, without loss of generality, on a unit space volume).
+\end{strip} with $p_{\alpha}$ and $p_{\pm}$ denoting the conjugate momenta to the corresponding variables and $V_B$ is fixed by the isometry of the considered Bianchi model (we adopt geometrical units and have been integrated, without loss of generality, on a unit space volume).
 It is worth stressing that, the ADM-reduction procedure requires the following specification of the temporal gauge

-Now, it is well-known \cite{Kirillov97,ImponenteMontani2001} that, for the Bianchi IX model (the most general Bianchi Universe with an isotropic dynamics), near the initial singularity, \textit{i.e. $\alpha \rightarrow -\infty$}, the potential term admits the representation
+Now, it is well-known \cite{Kirillov97,ImponenteMontani2001} that, for the Bianchi IX model (the most general Bianchi Universe with an isotropic limit), near the initial singularity, \textit{i.e. $\alpha \rightarrow -\infty$}, the potential term admits the representation

 where